Mrcarrot1/KarrotSoundProduction/README.md

 KSP supports WAV, MP3, and FLAC audio.

 # Build Instructions
-KSP is not currently available in binary form.
-If you would like to run the very early test versions currently available, follow these instructions.
+KSP is currently available for Linux on x86_64.
+To build for another platform, follow these instructions.

 1. Ensure that you have the following installed:
    * .NET SDK >= 7.0